• Ticket Fines and Penalties in Wisconsin

 WI Driver's License Suspension and Revocation

-Suspension and revocation are the two terms most commonly associated with loss of Wisconsin driving privileges.
+Suspension and revocation are the terms most commonly associated with loss of Wisconsin driving privileges.

 Suspended License―The temporary loss of driving privileges.
 You may resume driving again once all reinstatement requirements have been satisfied.